Table of Contents

 These forms of pink eye can impact both children and adults.
 Both the viral form and the bacterial form are easily spread from person to person.

 Another form of pink eye that affects newborns, neonatal conjunctivitis, or ophthalmia neonatorum, typically appears within a day or up to two weeks after birth.
-It can be caused by a blocked tear duct in the eye, passed from the mother during birth (even if the mother isn't showing symptoms), or caused by irritants getting into the eye soon after birth.
+It can be caused by a blocked tear duct in the eye, passed from the mother during birth (even if the mother is not showing symptoms), or caused by irritants getting into the eye soon after birth.
 Newborn conjunctivitis can also be caused by sexually transmitted diseases such as chlamydia and gonorrhea — chlamydial conjunctivitis and gonococcal conjunctivitis respectively.

 The Centers for Disease Control and Prevention (CDC) warns that neonatal conjunctivitis can be very serious and requires immediate medical attention to prevent serious complications and vision issues.
 Neonatal conjunctivitis often needs to be treated with oral, topical, or even intravenous antibiotics.